object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

         Return the last item in the :class:`Deque` without removing it.

     :meth:`peekleft`
-        Return the last item in the :class:`Deque` without removing it.
+        Return the first item in the :class:`Deque` without removing it.

     :meth:`__len__`
         The :meth:`~object.__len__` :term:`special method`.
 This should return